LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/PlayerData.md

 - Return value type: `Array<Object>`
   - Each object contains the following properties:
     - `name`: Player's name.
-    - `xuid`: Player's Xuid.
+    - `xuid`: Player's XUID.
     - `uuid`: Player's UUID.

 <br>

-Tip: The player name stored in the Xuid database is named corresponding to the player object. `realName` field.
+Tip: The player name stored in the XUID database is named corresponding to the player object. `realName` field.